 And then there's the racist, xenophobic rant Clapton unleashed on stage on August 5, 1976 in Birmingham, England.
 The things Clapton said in this slurred diatribe are shocking even by the standards of a generation of musicians who had orgies with 14-year-old groupies.
 So what happened?
 Is Eric Clapton racist?
 What was the context of his life at the time?

 Clapton Stopped A Concert To Go On A Racist Rant About How England Was Becoming A "Black Colony"

-Clapton started more or less campaigning for Powell by yelling to the crowd, "Listen to me, man!
+In August 1976, Eric Clapton took time out of a concert to publicly praise the controversial British politician Enoch Powell.
+He yelled to the crowd, "Listen to me, man!
 I think we should vote for Enoch Powell.
 Enoch’s our man.
 I think Enoch’s right, I think we should send them all back."